jfb-h/synthetic-tourism/documents/papers/main.typ

 Our primary variable of interest is the number of overnight stays, observed at quarterly level from 1998 to 2024.
 Compared to other measures of touristic activity, such as arrivals, the number of overnight stays was the most complete series, and preliminary tests indicated that arrivals did not yield substantively different findings.
 As primary predictors for the identification of weights that minimize pre-intervention differences between the observed series of overnight stays and the weighted average of the control units constituting the synthetic series, we then use averages for all 5-year pre-intervention periods, separated by quarter (i.e., different averages for each quarter for each period).
 This specification allows for different periodicity patterns (e.g., coastal vs. alpine tourism) to influence the selection of optimal weights.
-In addition, we also use 5-year periodic averages for per capita GDP as well as population size in the year before the intervention as predictors.
+In addition, we also use 5-year periodic averages for per capita GDP as well as population size in the three years preceeding the intervention as predictors.
 For the candidate pool of control cases we selected 18 German cities, including Berlin, Munich, and Cologne as comparatively sized candidates, as well as Rotterdam, Amsterdam, Kopenhagen, and Helsinki.
-The former represent national touristic trends, as well as Germany-specific covid policy responses.
+The former capture national touristic trends, as well as Germany-specific policy responses to the pandemic.
-The latter were included to capture tourism dynamics specific to the hanseatic cities of the North Sea and Baltic Sea coastal areas.
+The latter were included to allow for tourism dynamics specific to the hanseatic cities of the North Sea and Baltic Sea coastal areas.
 Inclusion of further cities or removal of the included smaller German cities did not lead to significant differences in the findings, supporting the selection reported here.

 == Data sources